FatehAK/vite-plugin-image-optimizer/README.md

 - Optimize SVG assets using [SVGO](https://github.com/lovell/sharp) and pass custom configs.
 - Optimize scalar assets (png, jpeg, gif, tiff, webp, avif) using [Sharp.js](https://github.com/lovell/sharp) with the option to pass custom configs for each extension type.
-- Option to process all assets from your `/public` directory defined in the bundler.
+- Option to process all assets from your `public` directory defined in the bundler.
 - Configure `test`, `include`, and `exclude` to filter assets.
 - Skip processing assets if their optimized size is greater than their original size.
 - Log the optimization stats showing the before and after size difference and ratio (optional)